Tight Colombian runoff pits former rebel against millionaire

 Associated Press

-BOGOTA, Colombia (AP) — Colombians were choosing between a former rebel and an unpredictable millionaire Sunday in a presidential runoff that promises to reshape the country after a first round election that punished the established political class.
+BOGOTA, Colombia (AP) — Former rebel Gustavo Petro held a slim lead over unpredictable millionaire Rodolfo Hernández in early returns from a presidential runoff that promises to reshape Colombia after a first round election punished the established political class.

+Petro had 50.29% of the votes, while Hernández had 47.48% with nearly two-thirds of the votes counted, according to preliminary results released by election authorities.

-Polls show leftist Gustavo Petro and outsider Rodolfo Hernández — both former mayors — practically tied since topping four other candidates in the initial May 29 election in which neither received enough votes to win outright, forcing the runoff.
-About 39 million people are eligible to vote Sunday, but abstentionism has been above 40% in every presidential election since 1990.
+Polls ahead of the runoff had indicated Petro and Hernández — both former mayors — were in a tight race since they topped four other candidates in the initial May 29 election, though neither got enough votes to win outright and headed into the runoff.

+About 39 million people were eligible to vote Sunday, but abstentionism has been above 40% in every presidential election since 1990.

 He has proposed ambitious pension, tax, health and agricultural reforms and changes to how Colombia fights drug cartels and other armed groups.
 He obtained 40% of the votes during last month’s election and Hernández 28%, but the difference quickly narrowed as Hernández began to attract so-called anti-Petrista voters.